stacksjs/ts-backups/docs/features/compression.md

 ### Understanding the Output

-When compression is enabled, ts-backups reports:
+When compression is enabled, backupx reports:

 ```
 Original Size: 10.5 MB